pococms/website/docs/theme-framework.md

 tags for each page layout element: `<header>` and `</header>`, `<footer>` and `</footer>`, and so on.

-### Page layout elements are included on every page, unless you SUPPRESS...
+### Page layout elements are included on every page, unless you hide them

 When PocoCMS generates a site, every page uses that theme incorporates the CSS files required for that theme.
 The same is true with the header, nav, footer and aside.
 Assuming files for them exist in the `README.md` front matter, each generated page will have them all.
-But they can be suppressed on a page-by-page basis using SUPPRESS.
+But they can be suppressed on a page-by-page basis using [hide](front-matter.html#hide).
 For example, if you don't wait a page to have a nav bar just do this:

 ```
-nav: SUPPRESS
+hide: nav
 ---
 # Missing!